ethaneu/yebinge/README.md

 ## Hi there 👋, &nbsp; I'm Ethan

 ### About
+- 🔭 I’m currently doing my final semester Master of Information Technology degree at University of Melbourne.
-I am Ethan, I am passionate about developing web applications and striving to create innovative products.
+- 🌱 I am passionate about software engineering and striving to create innovative products.
+- 📫 How to reach me: <a href="https://www.linkedin.com/in/ethange/" target="_blank">Linkedin<a>
+- ⚡ Fun fact: In 1967, the first computer "bug" was discovered.
+It was a moth that had gotten trapped in a computer at Harvard University.

-### Languages and Tools
+### Weapons

 &emsp;
   ![JavaScript](https://img.shields.io/badge/-JavaScript-black?style=flat&logo=javascript)